Law enforcement in Germany: Federal Customs Service

 The Federal Customs Service (German: Bundeszollverwaltung) is the executive and fiscal administrative agency of the Federal Ministry of Finance.
 It was founded in 1949 in West Germany.
 The purpose of the Customs Service is to administer federal taxes, execute demands for payment on behalf of the federal government and federal statutory corporations, monitor the cross border movements of goods with regard to compliance with bans and restrictions, and prevent illicit work.
 Uniformed federal agents are used for the execution of the financial legislation.
 Subordinated to the federal customs service, the Customs Investigation Bureau in Cologne (German: Zollkriminalamt / ZKA) coordinates customs investigations nationwide in particular monitoring foreign trade, uncovering violations of EU market regulations, illegal technology exports, subsidy fraud in the agricultural sector, drug trafficking and money laundering.
 In response to the increasing violence against law enforcement officers, the customs SWAT team, the Central Customs Support Group (German: Zentrale Unterstützungsgruppe Zoll / ZUZ) was implemented in 1997 as the customs tactical unit for dangerous missions.

-Federal Intelligence Service

-The Federal Intelligence Service (German: Bundesnachrichtendienst / BND) was based in Munich.
-Since February 2019, the Service is based in Berlin.
-The BND is restricted to the investigation of threats originating outside of Germany.
-It depends heavily on wiretapping and other surveillance techniques applied to international communications.
-Such activities are authorized only to counter the danger of an armed threat to the country, but intelligence authorities have pressed for the added power to monitor suspected international traffickers of weapons and drugs.

-Federal Office for the Protection of the Constitution

-The Federal Office for the Protection of the Constitution (German: Bundesamt für Verfassungsschutz / BfV) is primarily the domestic intelligence service of Germany, concerned with espionage, treason, and sedition.
-It has no powers of arrest and cannot use force, but it carries out surveillance and supplies the BKA and other police agencies with information e.g. on terrorist groups.
-Its main office is in Wiesbaden.
-Similar and independent offices exist in each state.
-Although they cooperate closely with the federal office, they operate under the control of state authorities.